Men who have sex with men: As a constructed category

-Determining the number of men who have ever had sex with another man is difficult.
-Worldwide, at least 3% of men have had sex at least once with a man.

-In the U.S., among men aged 15 to 44, an estimated 6% have engaged in oral or anal sex with another man at some point in their lives, and about 2.9% have had at least one male sexual partner in the previous 12 months.

 Sexual practices

 Historically, anal sex has been popularly associated with male homosexuality and MSM.
 However, many MSM do not engage in anal sex, and may engage in oral sex, frotting or mutual masturbation instead.
-Among men who have anal sex with other men, the insertive partner may be referred to as the top, the one being penetrated may be referred to as the bottom, and those who enjoy either role may be referred to as versatile—with those who do not prefer/practice anal sex being referred to as side.
+Among men who have anal sex with other men, the insertive partner may be referred to as the top, the one being penetrated may be referred to as the bottom, and those who engage in either role may be referred to as versatile—with those who do not prefer/practice anal sex being referred to as side.

 Number of sexual partners

 A 2007 study reported that two large population surveys found "the majority of gay men had similar numbers of unprotected sexual partners annually as straight men and women."
-According to the 2013 NATSAL (a representative population study in the UK) MSM typically had 17 lifetime sexual partners (median), which included all forms of sexual contact including oral and anal sex.
+According to the 2013 NATSAL (a representative population study in the UK), MSM typically had 17 lifetime sexual partners (median), which included all forms of sexual contact including oral and anal sex.
 An epidemiological article in The BMJ reported that national probability surveys like the NATSAL have been found to better reflect the population of MSM but are limited by their smaller samples of MSM.
 Convenience sample surveys recruit larger samples of MSM but tend to over-represent MSM identifying as gay and reporting more sexual risk behaviors.

 Health issues

 Sexually transmitted infections

 Among men who have anal sex with other men, anal sex without use of a condom is considered to be high-risk for STI transmission.
-A person who inserts their penis into an infected partner is at risk because sexually transmitted diseases (STDS/STIs) can enter through the urethra or through small cuts, abrasions, or open sores on the penis.
+A person who inserts their penis into an infected partner is at risk because sexually transmitted infections (STIs) can enter through the urethra or through small cuts, abrasions, or open sores on the penis.
 Also, condoms are more likely to break during anal sex than during vaginal sex.
 Thus, even with a condom, anal sex can be risky.